• Bethany Beach Town Hall will be closed on Nov. 27 and 28 for the Thanksgiving holiday.

-• Construction on the Bethany Beach Streetscape project is planned to resume Oct.
-14 in the beach block “loop” of Garfield Parkway.
+• Construction on the Bethany Beach Streetscape project has resumed in the beach block “loop” of Garfield Parkway.
 The improvements are part of a $2.4 million project designed to improve pedestrian and vehicle safety.
+Closure of the loop and adjacent roads, including Atlantic Avenue, can be expected.

 • The Town has compiled the results of its park survey regarding the former Christian Church/Neff property.
 They are available online at http://www.townofbethanybeach.com/DocumentCenter/View/1890.